 Under Connecticut law, sexual harassment means “any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature” when:

 The employee described above under the Time’s Up Act means any individual employed by the employer, including one employed by the individual’s parent, spouse, or child.
-Previously, the definition of employee did not include any individual employed by their parents, spouse or child, or in the domestic service of any person.

 CT Sexual Harassment Law History

-Now, under the Time’s Up Act, companies with three or more employees must provide sexual harassment management training to their supervisors and employees.
-These companies or “covered employers” that the legislation applies to, are companies with three or more employees that have employees who work in Connecticut, even if the company headquarters are located out of state.
+Now, under the Time’s Up Act, companies with three or more employees must provide sexual harassment training to their supervisors and employees.
+These companies or “covered employers” that the legislation applies to are companies with three or more employees that have employees who work in Connecticut, even if the company headquarters are located out of state.

-Changes in Civil and Criminal Statute of Limitations for Connecticut Sexual Harassment
+Statute of Limitations for Connecticut Sexual Harassment

 - Minors (17 and below): There is now no statute of limitations regarding childhood sexual abuse, assault, or exploitation.

-Connecticut Harassment Training Requirements for 2024 and 2025
+Connecticut Harassment Training Requirements for 2026

-The Time’s Up Act requires covered employers to provide periodic training updates to all covered employees no fewer than every 10 years.
+The Time’s Up Act requires covered employers to provide periodic training updates to all covered employees, no fewer than every 10 years.

 What's Included in Connecticut Sexual Harassment Training?

-Under the Time’s Up Act, the sexual harassment management training must be at least two hours, including information relating to the federal and state statutory provisions regarding sexual harassment and remedies available to victims of sexual harassment.
+Sexual harassment management training must be at least two hours, including information relating to the federal and state statutory provisions regarding sexual harassment and remedies available to victims of sexual harassment.
 Training must be free to the employee.
 The training must be interactive and may be done by video.

 It is important for all employees throughout an organization to at least understand the basics of sexual harassment and that it can occur in a variety of circumstances, including but not limited to: